Table Of Contents

 Usage

 Like BWA, Seqal takes as input read pairs to be aligned, and an indexed reference sequence.
-The input read pairs need to be in prq format (PairReadsQSeq may help you format them quickly), and they need to be located on an HDFS volume.
+The input read pairs need to be in prq format (PairReadsQSeq may help you format them quickly).
 The indexed reference is a slightly modified version of the one generated by BWA.
 See the following section for instructions.

 Preparing the reference index archive

 Seqal needs a modified version of the BWA index files to run.
-To created it follow these steps:
+The original index must be generated with a compatible version of BWA.
+To created the modified index follow these steps:

 bwa index [OPTIONS] ref.fa